-The center has been functioning well with some flow of researcher clients.
+The center has been functioning well with some flow of researcher clients during May 2015 to June 2016.
 Most of the clients are graduate students working on their master thesis researches.
 The statisticians, who are faculty members and graduate students of statistics, have shown high interest to work as collaborative statisticians at the center.
 They are trained on how to be an effective collaborator with a non-statistician researcher.
 They are delivering the statistical services for the faculty and graduate student researchers at the university.
-The faculty researchers and graduate students who have received the services gave the center quite positive feedbacks.
+The faculty researchers and graduate students had comfortably received the collaboration service at the center.

-Total frequency of 24 sessions of collaborations was done for 8 different researchers from various fields.
-NS (4), Sport (2), Agri (3), SS (9).
-Total service was 70.5 hours.
-Five PhD students and one faculty involved.
+The service delivered by the center can be summarized as follows: service frequency was 46 sessions of collaborations for 36 researchers from various fields.
+The researchers were from Natural Science and Mathematics (6), Social Science (15), Sport Science (4), Agriculture (8), Health (1) and Engineering (2).
+Total service time was estimated to be over 210 hours.
+Almost all services were the statistical walk-in consultancy services.
+Five PhD students and three faculty members worked as statistical collaborators.

 Two of cases are presented here as examples:

-Client 1: faculty member conducting a funded research.
+Client 1: Faculty member conducting a funded research.

-Problem: improve student's reading and communicative skills in English.
+Problem: improve student's reading and communicative skills in English language.